|

 Join my global crew of 6-figure professionals at companies like Google, Deloitte.
 Microsoft and Lululemon to get weekly career strategies and job search tips right to your inbox.
 These emails are FREE and the strategies I share are taken right from my one-on-one coaching sessions (so I know they work really well).

-Last weekend, I was at the zoo with a friend - kids in tow, strollers loaded with snacks, sunscreen, and everything but the animals we came to see.
+I had a late-night conversation with a good friend recently that I haven’t stopped thinking about.
 Welcome back to Design a Career You Love where I help corporate professionals like you design, build and navigate your high impact career with clarity and confidence. ✨ If someone forwarded you this email, subscribe here so you won't miss out on future editions.
-We were both on solo parent duty while our spouses worked (the irony wasn’t lost on...
+Earlier this year, she left her job to build a business she felt excited about.
+But after a few months of trying, she found herself...